-With so much new tech, and so many new trends on the horizon, it feels like the world of e-commerce is due to be shaken up in 2018.
+With so much new tech, and so many new trends on the horizon, it feels like the world of e-commerce is due to be shaken up.
 The reality of self-driving cars and widespread automation looms closer every day…

 If you’re at the forefront of the marketing game, you’ll be in prime position to surpass the competition and cement yourself as a major player in your industry.